How to Clean Dog Ears Safely in 5 Easy Steps

 Oozing of Pus

 Should you spot pus—typically green or white—in your dog’s ear, don’t delay.
-This is a stark sign of a serious infection.
-At such moments, scheduling a visit with your veterinarian is crucial.
+This is a stark sign of a serious infection, and it’s critical to schedule a visit with your veterinarian at such moments.

 Signs of Ear Mites